kstenerud/concise-encoding/cte-specification.md

 Array Types
 -----------

-### Binary Data
+### Bytes

 An array of octets.
 This data type should only be used as a last resort if the other data types cannot represent the data you need.
 To reduce cross-platform confusion, multibyte data types stored within the binary blob should be represented in little endian order whenever possible.

-Binary data begins with an encoding type, followed by a slash `/`, encoded contents, and then a terminating slash `/`.
+Byte array data begins with an encoding type, followed by a slash `/`, encoded contents, and then a terminating slash `/`.
 The encoded contents may contain whitespace at any point.

 Encoding Types: